sivahuang77/citrux-cli/docs/cli/enterprise.md

 **Example wrapper script:**

-Administrators can create a script named `gemini` and place it in a directory that appears earlier in the user's `PATH` than the actual Gemini CLI binary (e.g., `/usr/local/bin/gemini`).
+Administrators can create a script named `gemini` and place it in a directory that appears earlier in the user's `PATH` than the actual Citrux CLI binary (e.g., `/usr/local/bin/gemini`).

 ```bash